HDB flats are public housing launched by the Singapore Government to solve the housing needs of all Singapore Citizens.

 Last of all, if financially allow yourself by using your CPF and sale proceeds from your HDB flat, you might want to proceed to sell the HDB flat and buy 2 private residential properties for investment and generate passive rental income and capital appreciation.

 In real estate, experiences, Knowledge, and structural planning are essential for a smooth and happy transaction.
+I believe i will be able to assist you on this

-me to understand more before you make any decision.
+Whatsapp me to understand more before you make any decision.

 Since 1995, I’ve been providing professional consulting services to clients in Singapore and beyond.